karx/homepage/_drafts/the-streaming-age.md

 What are the various types of interactions that are possible on this canvas, examples of how it is being used.

+Mostly, if feels like giving a talk or a speech, or performing on a stage, however, the audience here has alot more tools available at their disposal.
+We are going to refer to audience as 'viewers' or _chat. chat_ can vote, mark location on map, start a debate, introduce new topic, and well basically without a chat, there is no real stream.
+Without chat, a stream is just a video.

 ## Refs

 * [https://en.wikipedia.org/wiki/Radio_calisthenics](https://en.wikipedia.org/wiki/Radio_calisthenics "https://en.wikipedia.org/wiki/Radio_calisthenics")